RiccettoDev/RiccettoDev/README.md

 ### Hello!
 I'm Eduardo Riccetto 👋

-- 😎 Full Stack Developer com experiência em desenvolvimento de aplicações web e integrações com APIs externas.
-Minha trajetória começou na área comercial, mas rapidamente encontrei minha verdadeira paixão em Tecnologia, consolidada durante a graduação em Segurança da Informação.
+- 😎 Full Stack Developer with experience in building web applications and integrating external APIs.
+My career began in the commercial area, but I quickly discovered my true passion for technology, which was solidified during my degree in Information Security.

-Como desenvolvedor Full Stack, atualmente trabalho com Next.js (front-end) e NestJS (back-end), criando APIs REST com PostgreSQL, MongoDB e Prisma ORM.
-Já integrei sistemas com Google Maps API, processadoras de pagamento, serviços de email e OpenAI, além de implementar CI/CD, Docker e deploy em cloud (AWS/GCP).
-Também tenho experiência com React Native para desenvolvimento mobile.
+As a Full Stack Developer, I currently work with Next.js (front-end) and NestJS (back-end), creating REST APIs with PostgreSQL, MongoDB, and Prisma ORM.
+I have integrated systems with Google Maps API, payment processors, email services, and OpenAI, in addition to implementing CI/CD, Docker, and cloud deployments (AWS/GCP).
+I also have experience with React Native for mobile development.

-Experiência com trabalhos em equipe e metodologias ágeis (Scrum/Kanban), sempre buscando soluções eficientes e inovadoras.
-Fora do trabalho, me mantenho atualizado com novas tecnologias, frameworks e boas práticas de desenvolvimento.
+I am experienced in working in teams and applying agile methodologies (Scrum/Kanban), always striving to deliver efficient and innovative solutions.
+Outside of work, I stay up to date with new technologies, frameworks, and best development practices, aiming to contribute to challenging and impactful projects.

 - 🌱 Full Stack Software Developer | JavaScript & TypeScript | React | Next.js | Node.js | NestJS | PostgreSQL & MongoDB | Cloud & DevOps;
 - 🎓 Graduated in Information Security from FATEC - AMERICANA - SP;